GSV-coder/SDKCode/README.md

 - Downloaded the SDK Code.
 - Modified the code and loaded the PreRoll, MidRoll and PostRoll ads.
 - Midroll will be loaded at 10th Second.
-- SDK is very cool, It's very clear code and major interesting points to note or learn for Displaying the code is the VideoActivityPlayer and values such as MidRollPosition, ContentUrl, DataTags etc..
+- SDK is very cool, It's very clear code and major interesting points to note or learn for Displaying the ads are the VideoActivityPlayer, PulseManager and values such as MidRollPosition, ContentUrl, DataTags etc..
 It was very Interesting to Integrate the SDk.

 Thanks!